souppower/electron-common-ipc/README.md

 ### start(): void
 This makes the service to listen and serve incoming remote calls.
 The service also sends the ***IPCBUS_SERVICE_EVENT_START*** event.
-NOTE : If an outerrouter service's instance has been specified at construction time, ***start()*** will overload its This method will overload
+NOTE : If an outerrouter service's instance has been specified at construction time, ***connect()*** will overload its This method will overload

 ### stop(): void
 This makes the service to stop listen and serve incoming remote calls.